wikitops/ansible_kibana/README.md

 *   [Vagrant](https://www.vagrantup.com/docs/installation/) must be installed on your computer
 *   Update the Vagrant file based on your computer (CPU, memory), if needed
 *   Update the operating system to deploy in the Vagrant file (default: Ubuntu)
-*   An Elasticsearch cluster has to be deployed and accessible to fully deployed Kibana
+*   An Elasticsearch cluster has to be deployed and accessible to fully deploy Kibana
 *   Download the Ansible requirements:

 ```bash